gvwilson/thirdbit/_posts/2013/2013-07-17-biological-computing-user-stories.md

 </p>
 <ol>
   <li>
-    Relational database technology, i.e., SQL&mdash;perhaps authored with the help of a GUI.
+    Relational database technology, i.e., SQL–perhaps authored with the help of a GUI.
     Each of the data processing, integration, and aggregation steps performed in Excel, as well as automated format conversion for importing data into ODV, is represented as one SQL query deriving a new dataset from prior data.